ariz565/fastapi-pgvector-guide/projects/01-semantic-search/README.md

-# Project 1: Semantic Document Search Engine
+# 🔍 Semantic Document Search Engine

-Build a production-ready semantic search engine that combines multiple vector database technologies.
-This project demonstrates real-world application of everything you've learned!
+A beginner-friendly semantic search engine that finds documents by meaning, not just keywords.
+Built with Python, FastAPI, PostgreSQL, and pgvector.

+**Note: This is a simplified, educational implementation focusing on clean, understandable code for learning purposes.**

 ## 🎯 Project Overview